-Good corporate governance is key to protecting the interests of our stakeholders.
+Effective corporate governance is key to protecting the interests of our stakeholders.

-The Board is ultimately responsible for the Group's ESG strategies, reviewing the effectiveness of our risk management processes, and reviewing the progress we have made against our ESG goals and targets each year.
+The Board holds ultimate responsibility for the Group's ESG direction, reviewing the effectiveness of our risk management processes, and reviewing the progress we have made against our ESG goals and targets each year.

-As of the date of this Report, the Board comprises the following members:
+As of 31 July 2023, the Board comprises the following members: